Konrad Zuse

 Zuse was noted for the S2 computing machine, considered the first process control computer.
 In 1941, he founded one of the earliest computer businesses, producing the Z4, which became the world's first commercial computer.
 From 1943 to 1945 he designed Plankalkül, the first high-level programming language.
 In 1969, Zuse suggested the concept of a computation-based universe in his book Rechnender Raum (Calculating Space).

 Much of his early work was financed by his family and commerce, but after 1939 he was given resources by the government of Nazi Germany.
-Due to World War II, Zuse's work went largely unnoticed in the United Kingdom and the United States.
+Due to World War II, Zuse's work went largely unnoticed in the United Kingdom and United States.
 Possibly his first documented influence on a US company was IBM's option on his patents in 1946.
+The Z4 also served as the inspiration for the construction of the ERMETH, the first Swiss computer and one of the first in Europe.

 Early life and education

 Konrad Zuse was born in Berlin on 22 June 1910.
 In 1912, his family moved to East Prussian Braunsberg (now Braniewo in Poland), where his father was a postal clerk.
 Zuse attended the Collegium Hosianum in Braunsberg, and in 1923, the family moved to Hoyerswerda, where he passed his Abitur in 1928, qualifying him to enter university.

-He enrolled in the Technical University of Berlin and explored both engineering and architecture, but found them boring.
+He enrolled at Technische Hochschule Berlin (now Technische Universität Berlin) and explored both engineering and architecture, but found them boring.
 Zuse then pursued civil engineering, graduating in 1935.